blacktrojanaur/ATANSER/README.md

 ---

 ## 🚀 Vision
-ATANSER is an autonomous threat-aware secure tunnel framework designed for open-world infrastructure protection.
+ATANSER is an autonomous threat-aware secure tunnel framework designed for open-world infrastructure protection

 ## 💡 Why this stands out
 A unified cybersecurity system integrating: